analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 You can't.
 They're slower to take hold, and then harder to get rid of.

-And I think that of a lot of things that are non-scalable - let's say, movie making.
+And, I think that works for a lot of things that are non-scalable - let's say, movie making.

 Some directors who are really known to make successful movies back to back really don't care about timelines.